Siftah/get_iplayer/installer.md

 2. Update the `get_iplayer_config_latest.ini` symbolic link to refer to the new configuration file.

-The configuration file only needs to be changed when the download URL for a helper application changes.
+The configuration file only needs to be changed when the release version and/or download URL for a helper application changes.
+The user will only receive an update notice in the installer if the version string changes.
 See the [Auxiliary Files Reference](#auxref) below.

 ### CGI Script